 Rick: So, this is Hungarian goulash?

-Peter: Soup.
-So this not a thick stew because many Americans think this would be a thick stew.
-In fact, this is like a clear broth with potato and cubes of meat — pork or beef in it — and as you can see everything seasoned with paprika.
+Péter: Soup.
+So this not a thick stew, because many Americans think this is a thick stew.
+In fact, this is like a clear broth with potato and cubes of meat; pork or beef in it, and as you can see everything seasoned with paprika.

-As you may have noticed, visitors to Budapest need only remember one date: 1896, the 1000th anniversary of the year those first Hungarians arrived in Europe.
-In a thousand years, the Magyars went from being a nomadic Central Asian tribe rampaging through the Continent, to a legitimate power, helping the Habsburgs rule one of the mightiest empires Europe had ever seen.
+As you may have noticed, visitors to Budapest need only remember one date: 1896 — that was the 1,000th anniversary of the year the Hungarians first settled in Europe.
+In that thousand years, the Magyars went from being a nomadic Central Asian tribe rampaging through the continent, to a legitimate power, helping the Habsburgs rule one of the mightiest empires Europe had ever seen.

 The people of Budapest used their millennial celebration as an excuse to build monuments and buildings appropriate for ruling a huge empire.
-Ninety-six is the key number — important stairways have 96 steps, domes are 96 meters tall.
+Ninety-six is the key number: Important stairways have 96 steps.
+How tall are the domes?
+Ninety-six meters.

 Budapest's main drag, Andrássy Boulevard, connects central Pest to the birthday party fairgrounds.
 Locals claim it's like the Champs-Elysées and Broadway rolled into one.
 While that's a stretch, it is a fine place to get a feel for today's urban Pest.

 And running just 15 feet under Andrássy Boulevard is the Millennium Underground.
 Also built in 1896, it was the first underground public transit on the continent — and the shallowest.
 It's just few steps below street level.
 Trains were originally horse drawn.
 While handy today for stops along Andrássy Boulevard (trains come every couple of minutes), it was originally designed to get the masses of visitors conveniently out to the festival grounds…and that's where we're heading.